The Music of Carl Philipp Emanuel Bach

 Carl Philipp Emanuel Bach (1714–88) was the second son of Johann Sebastian Bach and one of the leading figures of eighteenth-century European music in his own right.
 Composer, keyboard player, and author, during a career spanning more than half a century he wrote close to a thousand works.
 Widely recognized for his originality and the intense expressivity of his music, he was among the the first important composers not only of the keyboard sonata and concerto but of songs (lieder) for voice and keyboard.
 Haydn, Mozart, and Beethoven were among those who acknowledged his influence, and in the nineteenth and twentieth centuries his music was regarded as a link between that of the Baroque and the Classical eras, foreshadowing that of the Romantics.

 Until now, C. P. E. Bach’s output as a whole has not been the subject of a major English-language study.
-My book, scheduled for publication in 2014 by the University of Rochester Press, is the first to survey his complete oeuvre, including many recently rediscovered vocal compositions.
+My book, published by the University of Rochester Press (2014), is the first to survey his complete oeuvre, including many recently rediscovered vocal compositions.
 Marking the composer’s three hundredth birthday, the printed book is supplemented by online material accessible from this page.
 The online supplements include tables and in-depth discussions of specialized matters, numerous music examples, and audio files that allow readers to hear every one of the musical illustrations (both those in the printed book and those whose scores are shown online only).
 Information here for a special discount if ordered by Dec.
 31, 2014!

 For supplementary text and tables, click here.
 For music examples, click here.
 Also on my website is the following additional material relating to the composer: